chadrik/gilded/README.md

 ## Installation

-First, install the module and its dependencies (mercurial and pygit2):
+First, install the module and its dependencies (mercurial and pygit2).
+For now you have to use a requirements file because it relies on an unreleased version of pygit2:

 ```
+pip install -r requirements
 pip install gilded
 ```